 - You cannot report for duty or remain on duty requiring the performance of safetysensitive functions when you have used any drugs or controlled substances.
-The only exception is under the instruction of a physician who has advised you that the substance does not adversely affect your ability to safely operate a commercial motor vehicle. - Screened drugs include: - Marijuana metabolites/THC - Cocaine metabolites (including crack) - Amphetamines (including methamphetamines) - Opiates including (codeine, heroine, morphine) - Semi-synthetic opioids (hydrocodone, hydromorphone, oxymorphone, oxycodone) - Phencyclidine (PCP) - The DOT does not recognize medical, prescription, or recreational marijuana as a valid reason to negate a DOT drug screen that returns positive for marijuana/THC.
-In addition, cannabidiol (CBD) product use that may result in a positive DOT drug screen result will not be negated. - Prescription and non-prescription drugs are not permitted to be carried in a CMV unless the drugs are manifested cargo.
+The only exception is under the instruction of a physician who has advised you that the substance does not adversely affect your ability to safely operate a commercial motor vehicle.

+- Screened drugs include:

+- o Marijuana metabolites/THC

+- o Cocaine metabolites (including crack)

+- o Amphetamines and methamphetamines

+- o Opiates -- opium and codeine derivatives

+- o Phencyclidine -- PCP

+- Prescription and non-prescription drugs are not permitted to be carried in a CMV unless they are manifested.
 The only exception is when use does not impair the ability of the driver to safely operate a CMV.